Updated August 31, 2023

 You then enter your payment information.
 You can use a checking account or debit card.
 However, using a debit card will cost you a convenience fee based on your monthly payment plan.
 Using your checking account is best.

-The moment you take out the Credit Builder Loan, you have a FDIC-insured Certificate of Deposit opened in your name.
+The moment you take out the Credit Builder Account, you have an FDIC-insured Certificate of Deposit opened in your name.
 Like any other CD, you cannot touch the money until it reaches maturity.
 In this case, it's 24 months.

 Pros and Cons of Self